Redo of Healer Season 2 release date: Kaifuku Jutsushi no Yarinaoshi Season 2 (Kaiyari) predictions

 Unfortunately, anime fans will have to wait until the Redo of Healer Season 2 release date to watch what happens next.
 Stay tuned!

-- World Trigger Season 3 release date: WorTri sequel confirmed at Jump Festa 2021 - 25th January 2021
+- Redo of Healer Season 2 release date: Kaifuku Jutsushi no Yarinaoshi Season 2 (Kaiyari) predictions - 26th January 2021

-- Re:Zero Season 3 release date predictions: Re:Zero Starting Life In Another World Season 3 adapts Arc 5 - 25th January 2021
+- World Trigger Season 2 release date: WorTri anime sequel confirmed for Winter 2021 [Trailer] - 26th January 2021